yapl-language/documentation/src/content/docs/features/whitespace.md

----
-title: Whitespace Control
-description: Learn how to control whitespace and formatting in YAPL templates
----

 # Whitespace Control

 YAPL provides mechanisms to control whitespace in your templates, ensuring clean, properly formatted output.
 This is especially important for AI prompts where formatting can affect model performance.